sogilis/Blog/site/content/posts/2020-10-27-uas_cybersecurity.md

 {{< figure src="/img/article_uas_cybersecurity/uas_cybersecurity_003.png" title="Figure 3.
 Extended risk model" width="700" align="center">}}

 ## IV.
-CYBERSECURITY for privacy issues in UAS operations
+Cybersecurity for privacy issues in UAS operations

 Nowadays, the privacy violation is one of the most concerned issues for public acceptance of UAS application.
 However, the general privacy is a very large term and it’s difficult to define it precisely and to address it.
 We will focus on only three aspects of this harm: